 Right above the console, the cooldown bar is displayed.
 All spells and spell groups have a certain cooldown before they can be used again.
 In the cooldown bar, you can see how long you have to wait until you can use a certain spell or a spell of a certain spell group again.

-The icons for the 3 main spell groups - attack, healing and support- as well as the secondary spell group - special - are constantly displayed, but they are greyed out as long as there is no cooldown active.
+The icons for the 3 main spell groups - attack, healing and support- as well as the secondary spell group - special - are constantly displayed.
 Single spells are only shown while their cooldown lasts.
 The cooldown bar can also be hidden by unchecking the corresponding box in the General section under Options.